anoopsarkar/nlp-class/hw3.md

 * Each group should submit using one person as the designated uploader.
 * You must turn in three things:
-  1. Chunking output of the test dataset which is in `chunker/data/input.txt.gz` (this is the default input to `perc.py`) uploaded to the [leaderboard submission site](http://sfu-nlp-class.appspot.com) according to [the Homework 0 instructions](hw0.html).
+  1. The alignment of the first 1000 lines of the German-English data set uploaded to the [leaderboard submission site](http://sfu-nlp-class.appspot.com) using the instructions given above.
 You can upload new output as often as you like, up until the assignment deadline.
 The Submit button for showing the test set scores will be unavailable until after the homework deadline and grace days have passed.
-The output will be evaluated using a secret metric, but the `score-chunks.py` program will give you a good idea of how well you're doing.
+The German-English alignments will be evaluated for the leaderboard, but the `score-alignments.py` program on the French-English alignments will give you a good idea of how well you're doing.
   1. Your code.
-Each group should assign one member to upload the source code to [Coursys](https://courses.cs.sfu.ca) as the submission for Homework 2.
+Each group should assign one member to upload the source code to [Coursys](https://courses.cs.sfu.ca) as the submission for Homework 3.
 The code should be self-contained, self-documenting, and easy to use.
 It should use the same input and output assumptions of `default.py`.
   1. A clear, mathematical description of your algorithm and its motivation written in scientific style.
 This needn't be long, but it should be clear enough that one of your fellow students could re-implement it exactly.
 Include the file for this writeup as part of the tarball or zip file you will upload to [Coursys](https://courses.cs.sfu.ca).
 Include also how your group divided up the work load and each group member's contribution to the homework solution.
 * You cannot use data or code resources outside of what is provided to you.
-You can use NLTK but not the NLTK chunker implementation.
+You can use NLTK but not the NLTK aligner implementation.
+You cannot use any public implemenation of word alignment such as `GIZA++`, `fast_align`, or any other open source aligner.
 * For the written description of your algorithm, you can use plain ASCII but for math equations it is better to use either [latex](http://www.latex-project.org/) or [kramdown](https://github.com/gettalong/kramdown).
 Do __not__ use any proprietary or binary file formats such as Microsoft Word.

 If you have any questions or you're confused about anything, just ask.